anima-wg/brski-cloud/anima-brski-cloud.md

 --- abstract

-Bootstrapping Remote Secure Key Infrastructures defines how to onboard a device securely into an operator-maintained infrastructure.
+Bootstrapping Remote Secure Key Infrastructures (BRSKI) defines how to onboard a device securely into an operator-maintained infrastructure.
 It assumes that there is local network infrastructure for the device to discover and help the device.
-This document extends the new device behavior so that if no local infrastructure is available, such as in a home or remote office, the device can use a well-defined "call-home" mechanism to find the operator-maintained infrastructure.
+This document extends BRSKI and defines new device behavior for deployments where no local infrastructure is available, such as in a home or remote office.
+This document defines how the device can use a well-defined "call-home" mechanism to find the operator-maintained infrastructure.

 This document defines how to contact a well-known Cloud Registrar, and two ways in which the new device may be redirected towards the operator-maintained infrastructure.
 The Cloud Registrar enables discovery of the operator-maintained infrastructure, and may enable establishment of trust with operator-maintained infrastructure that does not support BRSKI mechanisms.